Trump shrugs off Khashoggi murder during Saudi prince’s White House visit

 NegativeU.S News

-• President Trump welcomed Saudi Crown Prince Mohammed bin Salman to the White House, dismissing concerns over the 2018 murder of journalist Jamal Khashoggi, claiming the prince 'knew nothing' about it.
-This visit is significant as it represents a thaw in U.S.
+- President Trump met with Saudi Crown Prince Mohammed bin Salman at the White House, where he dismissed the 2018 murder of journalist Jamal Khashoggi, claiming the Crown Prince was unaware of the incident.
+Trump characterized Khashoggi as 'controversial' and trivialized the murder by stating 'things happen.'
+This meeting is significant as it represents a thaw in relations between the U.S. and Saudi Arabia following Khashoggi's assassination, which had strained diplomatic ties.

 — via World Pulse Now AI Editorial System